SkygearIO/guides/cloud-db/record-acl/ios.md

 ## Record-based ACL of Public

-You can change the record ACL by calling the ACL API on the record and saving it afterwards.
+Public ACL (including `NoAccessForPublic`, `ReadOnlyForPublic` and `ReadWriteAccessForPublic`) define the permission unauthenticated users have.
+You can change the record ACL for Public users as follows:

 ```obj-c
 SKYDatabase *publicDB = [[SKYContainer defaultContainer] publicCloudDatabase];